testdouble/testdouble.js/docs/5-stubbing-results.md

 ###### Regular Expressions

-Using `contains` with regexps on string arguments is supported as of v1.11.0 and is also pretty straightforward:
+Using `contains` with regular expressions on string arguments is also supported:

 ``` javascript
 var yell = td.function()